Uzbek Americans: History

-Since the late 1950s, over 1,000 Uzbek families have migrated to the United States, and primarily to the New York metropolitan area.
-The first of them came from Eastern Europe, but from the mid-1960s they mainly came from Turkey and, to a lesser extent, Turkmenistan, Saudi Arabia, and elsewhere.
+Uzbek families have migrated to the United States since the late 1950s, primarily to the New York metropolitan area.
+The first Uzbek families came from Eastern Europe, but from the mid-1960s they mainly came from Turkey and, to a lesser extent, Turkmenistan, Saudi Arabia, and elsewhere.

 According to U.S. Department of State Bureau of Consular Affairs Statistics, 56,028 families won visas through the DV lottery program between 1996–2016.

 A wave of Uzbek immigrants to the United States settled in the country in the 1980s, because of the Soviet invasion of Afghanistan.
 From the early 1990s to the present day, most of the Uzbeks who migrate go to the U.S.

 Demography

 Every year, around 6,000–7,800 Uzbeks immigrate to the United States.
 More than 20,000 ethnic Uzbeks are citizens of the United States today.
 The greater percentages of Uzbeks live mainly in New York, Philadelphia and New Jersey, growing rapidly in populations particularly in the boroughs of Brooklyn and Queens in New York City and in Northern New Jersey.
 However, smaller pockets of Uzbek Americans can be found in other major American metropolitan areas, such as San Antonio, Houston, Chicago, Cleveland, and Pittsburgh.
 2012 and 2013 had the largest migration of Uzbeks to the United States in history, much more so than the 1,000–1,800 green card lottery winners that were originally set in place.
 The neighborhood of Forest Hills, Queens has the largest number of Bukharan Jews in the United States.

 Other Uzbek populations are most centered in Texas.
 San Antonio and Houston have the largest Uzbek populations in Texas.

 Most Uzbek migrants are engaged in business and science, working in various institutions and companies.
 Part of the Uzbek diaspora is involved in government offices, schools and colleges of the country, as well as in areas like defense, aviation and medicine.
 Some representatives of the Uzbek diaspora hold senior executive positions in a number of American states.